 At the heart of every great recruitment video is the organization’s mission.
 If you communicate this idea powerfully, it will be clear why your employees want to work for you, which will help potential candidates understand why they should work for your company.

 Rather than trying to convey your organization’s entire mission, it’s easier to break it down into core messages.
 Look at your mission statement, and pull apart its defining elements.
-The main components, for example, might be diversity or an innovative culture.
+The main components, for example, might be diversity, social change, or an innovative culture.

 Once you have chosen your core messages, pick up to four to include in your video.
 Trying to include more than that will weaken your overall message, so it’s better to stick to just a few of your strongest points.

 The recruitment video for Adidas, for example, features only one core message.
-By focusing on the sole idea of being a global company, the video feels more focused and delivers a stronger positive impression about working there.
+By focusing on the sole idea of being a company that welcomes optimists who want to be part of something greater than themselves, the video feels more focused and delivers a stronger positive impression about working there.

 If you effectively communicate the core messages that best describe your organization’s mission, your recruitment video will excite candidates about your workplace and motivate them to apply.